pydio/cells/tools/docker/README.md

 As a convenience, we also provide pre-built Docker images of Pydio Cells that are hosted on the [Docker hub](https://hub.docker.com/r/pydio/cells).
 If you use Docker compose, the `docker-compose.yml` that is in this directory installs and starts a Pydio Cells instance with a self signed certificate on port 443.

-Thanks to the non-interractive installer, it is also possible to modify the configuration to also use:
+Thanks to the non-interactive installer, it is also possible to modify the configuration to also use:

 - no certificate
 - a certificate _auto magically_ created using the tools provided by [Let's Encrypt](https://letsencrypt.org/)